abhi227070/Telecom-Customer-Churn-MLOps/README.md

 ---

-> Built with ❤️ using Python, Flask, MongoDB, Docker, GitHub Actions, and AWS.
+> Built with ❤️ using Python, FastAPI, MongoDB, Docker, GitHub Actions, and AWS.

 ---